XxpichoclesxX/GtaVScripts/README.md

 --------------------------------------------------------------------------------------------------
 ## About
--  Probably Stand script is going to take a little bit more than kiddions, by now, kiddions script is in stand by <3
+-  Probably Stand script is going to take a little bit more than kiddions, by now, kiddions script is in stand by me <3

 ## Last update Kiddions: 09/13/2022
 ## Last update Stand: 09/17/2022